Flair Analog Milk Thermometer

 Hot Chocolate 65–70 °C

-Important: the thermometer shows rising values during frothing.
-You remove the pitcher from the wand 3–5 °C below the target, because residual heat continues to act.
-For a 60-°C target, remove it at approx. 56–57 °C.
+The thermometer shows rising values during frothing.
+You remove the pitcher from the wand 3–5 °C below the target because residual heat will continue to raise the temperature – so for a 60°C target, at around 56–57 °C.

 Frequently Asked Questions